turbulenz/turbulenz_engine/docs/source/turbulenz_services/userprofile_api.rst

     var anonymous = userProfile.anonymous;
     if (anonymous)
     {
-        // Ask user to upgrade to a full account (see Turb
+        // Ask user to upgrade to full account.

-        TurbulenzServices.upgradeAnonymousUser(upgradeCB: UserUpgradeCB)
+        // See TurbulenzServices.upgradeAnonymousUser()

     }